ElettroAle/Pipelines/README.md

-# CI/CD Pipeline Modules Collection
+# CI/CD Pipeline Modules for Azure DevOps
-This is repo has the goal to collect some yaml modules & templates, with the goal of reducing code duplication and helping to fasten the buid process of your CI/CD pipelines.
+This repo has the goal to collect some yaml modules & templates for Azure DevOps, with the goal of reducing code duplication and helping to fasten the buid process of your CI/CD pipelines.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: